ghik/kubernetes-the-harder-way/docs/00_Introduction.md

 While this variant of the guide targets Mac/ARM64, the reference scripts have been written to be multi-platform - they also support Ubuntu/AMD64 (or any distribution using `apt`, `systemd`, and `netplan`).

-Since we'll run several VMs at once, a decent amount of RAM is recommended, preferably at least 32GB.
+Since we'll run several VMs at once, a decent amount of RAM is recommended.
+With default settings, the VMs take 20GB of memory in total.
+This is an amount that should let you comfortably run some workloads.
+However, it can be significantly reduced to around 8-10GB if necessary.
+The resulting installation may not be able to support any "real" application running in Kubernetes, but it should be more than enough for a bare-bones, educational deployment.

 ### Software